 Guide

-Even the strongest digital firewall cannot protect data if an unauthorized person can physically walk into our office and access a workstation or server.
+March focuses on physical security.
+Even the strongest firewall cannot help if an unauthorized person can walk in and reach a workstation or a server.

 April